-Friday, 23rd May, 1873.
+House of Commons, Friday, 23rd May, 1873.

-Resolved, That a Message be sent to the Senate, to acquaint their Honors that this House disagrees with the Bill (No. 93) intituled "An Act further to amend the Acts to " provide for the improvement and management of the Harbor of Quebec," because the same relates to the imposition of tolls, rates and duties, and is contrary to the privileges of this House.
+Resolved.
+That a Message be sent to the Senate, to acquaint their Henors that this House disagrees to their amendments to the Bill (No. 93) intituled "An Act further to "amend the Acts to provide for the improvement and management of the Harbor of "Quebec," because the same relates to the imposition of tolls, rates and duties, and is contrary to the privileges of this House.